Do I use cognitive-behavioral therapy?

 There are two reasons that I do not work with insurance companies.
 First, there is evidence that the involvement of an insurance company can damage therapeutic outcomes.
 I want to make sure that I am working for you, not for a third party with a different set of motivations.

 Secondly, I take your privacy very seriously.
-Insurance companies require providers to divulge information that may later affect your ability to obtain coverage.
+Insurance companies require providers to divulge information that may later affect you.
 My billing approach offers a higher level of privacy even if you choose to seek out-of-network reimbursement.

 What about confidentiality?